-Changes to legislation: There are outstanding changes not yet made by the legislation.gov.uk editorial team to International Criminal Court (Scotland) Act 2001.
-Any changes that have already been made by the team appear in the content and are referenced with annotations.
+Changes to legislation: International Criminal Court (Scotland) Act 2001 is up to date with all changes known to be in force on or before 22 July 2016.
+There are changes that may be brought into force at a future date.
+Changes that have been made appear in the content and are referenced with annotations.
 (See end of Document for details)